 Most of the antisense drugs in our pipeline incorporate our second-generation chemistry, which adds our proprietary 2'-O-methoxyethyl (2'MOE) chemistry and makes the drugs RNA-like.

 We have created a proprietary 'toolbox' of chemical modifications for antisense drugs that strengthen duplex formation with the target RNA and enhance the pharmaceutical properties of antisense drugs.
 Beyond generation 2.0 chemistry, we are evaluating entirely new types of chemistries.
-In 2010, we selected our generation 2.5 chemistry (IScEt), an advancement that we believe will increase the potency of our drugs and make oral administration commercially feasible.
-We expect that our generation 2.5 drugs will constitute some of our future drugs and serve as follow-on compounds to some of our current drugs in development.
-Currently our ISIS-STAT3Rx, ISIS-FVIIRx, and ISIS-AZ1Rx drugs incorporate our generation 2.5 chemistry.
+In 2010, we selected our generation 2.5 chemistry (cEt), an advancement that we believe will increase the potency of our drugs and make oral administration commercially feasible.
+We have published data demonstrating that our generation 2.5 drugs generally have enhanced potency over our generation 2.0 drugs and are broadly distributed throughout the body to multiple tissues including liver, kidney, lung, muscle, adipose, adrenal gland and peripheral nerves.
+Our generation 2.5 drugs constitute some of our recently added new drugs.
+We notate in our pipeline which drugs incorporate our generation 2.5 chemistry by appending a 2.5 at the end of the drug name.
+Currently ISIS-STAT3-2.5Rx, ISIS-DMPK-2.5Rx, ISIS-AR-2.5Rx, and ISIS-RHO-2.5Rx incorporate our generation 2.5 chemistry.